nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

         public class AvroSample
         {

-            //Serializes and deserializes sample data set using Reflection and Avro Object Container Files
+            //Serializes and deserializes sample data set by using reflection and Avro object container files.
-            //Serialized data is compressed with the Custom compression codec (Deflate of .NET Framework 4.5)
+            //Serialized data is compressed with the custom compression codec (Deflate of .NET Framework 4.5).
             //
-            //This sample uses Memory Stream for all operations related to serialization, deserialization and
+            //This sample uses memory stream for all operations related to serialization, deserialization and
-            //Object Container manipulation, though File Stream could be easily used. public void SerializeDeserializeUsingObjectContainersReflectionCustomCodec()
+            //object container manipulation, though file stream could be easily used. public void SerializeDeserializeUsingObjectContainersReflectionCustomCodec()
             {

                 Console.WriteLine("SERIALIZATION USING REFLECTION, AVRO OBJECT CONTAINER FILES AND CUSTOM CODEC\n");

-                //Path for Avro Object Container File
+                //Path for Avro object container file
                 string path = "AvroSampleReflectionDeflate45.avro";

-                //Create a data set using sample Class and struct var testData = new List<SensorData>
+                //Create a data set by using sample class and struct var testData = new List<SensorData>
                         {
                             new SensorData { Value = new byte[] { 1, 2, 3, 4, 5 }, Position = new Location { Room = 243, Floor = 1 } },
                             new SensorData { Value = new byte[] { 6, 7, 8, 9 }, Position = new Location { Room = 244, Floor = 1 } }
                         };

-                //Serializing and saving data to file
+                //Serializing and saving data to file.
-                //Creating a Memory Stream buffer
+                //Creating a memory stream buffer.
                 using (var buffer = new MemoryStream())
                 {
                     Console.WriteLine("Serializing Sample Data Set...");

-                    //Create a SequentialWriter instance for type SensorData which can serialize a sequence of SensorData objects to stream
+                    //Create a SequentialWriter instance for type SensorData, which can serialize a sequence of SensorData objects to stream.
-                    //Here the custom Codec is introduced.
-For convenience the next commented code line shows how to use built-in Deflate.
+                    //Here the custom codec is introduced.
+For convenience, the next commented code line shows how to use built-in Deflate.
-                    //Note, that because the sample deals with different IMPLEMENTATIONS of Deflate, built-in and custom codecs are interchangeable
+                    //Note that because the sample deals with different IMPLEMENTATIONS of Deflate, built-in and custom codecs are interchangeable
-                    //in read-write operations
+                    //in read-write operations.
                     //using (var w = AvroContainer.CreateWriter<SensorData>(buffer, Codec.Deflate))
                     using (var w = AvroContainer.CreateWriter<SensorData>(buffer, new DeflateCodec45()))
                     {